geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Yeah.
 Yeah.

 ##### **Geohot** [[00:21:45](https://www.youtube.com/watch?v=_mJIF112c5k&t=1305)]
 Yeah.
-I mean, I think we just want to start playing with, like, making sure we can get high...
+I mean, I think we just want to start playing with, like, making sure we can get high..
 Just do, like, the same way you did the test for the copy in and copy out.
 Just start doing tests on the all-reduce to make sure we're getting the full all-reduce bandwidth.
-I don't know if it's...
+I don't know if it's..
 I know they're connected differently.
 I mean, they're not really connected in a ring, so we might need a different kind of all-reduce for them.

 ##### **Nimlgen** [[00:22:08](https://www.youtube.com/watch?v=_mJIF112c5k&t=1328)]
 Yeah.
 All-reduce, whatever that is.

 ##### **Nimlgen** [[00:22:15](https://www.youtube.com/watch?v=_mJIF112c5k&t=1335)]
 Yeah.
 Okay.
-After fixing everything and adding in my 350, yeah, I'll...
+After fixing everything and adding in my 350, yeah, I'll..
 I'll look into XGMI.

 ##### **Geohot** [[00:22:25](https://www.youtube.com/watch?v=_mJIF112c5k&t=1345)]
 Yeah.
-I mean, just basically, like, all-reduce bandwidth should be...
-I don't think...
+I mean, just basically, like, all-reduce bandwidth should be..
+I don't think..
 Yeah.
 I don't think we have to worry about, like, XGMI versus non-XGMI yet, but just getting all-reduce bandwidth.
 Although, falling back from XGMI would be nice for making the tests work on my computer.

 ##### **Nimlgen** [[00:22:42](https://www.youtube.com/watch?v=_mJIF112c5k&t=1362)]
 Yeah.

 ##### **Geohot** [[00:22:45](https://www.youtube.com/watch?v=_mJIF112c5k&t=1365)]
 Yeah.
 I mean, I think we should kind of implement the same thing that HIP does, which is just, if it can't open the XGMI, it doesn't fail.
-It just...
-It's just...
+It just..
+It's just..
 It's a flag saying XGMI not supported, and then we just go over CCIE.

 ##### **Nimlgen** [[00:22:59](https://www.youtube.com/watch?v=_mJIF112c5k&t=1379)]
 And then if CCIE is not supported, too bad.